Cat or tomcat: Which is a better fit for you?

 3. Do you have children?

-• Cats are more selective and need places to retreat.
+- Cats are more selective and need places to retreat to.

 4. Where do you live?

-• In a house with a garden?
-Tomcats appreciate more space.
+- In a house with a garden?
+Cats appreciate more space to roam.

-There are many myths about cats and tomcats that often don't correspond to the truth.
+There are many myths about cats, many of which are untrue.
 Here we clarify the most common misconceptions:

 Wrong!
 Many cats are cuddly and gentle when they feel comfortable.

 Not all male cats are dominant.
-Neutered male cats are often balanced and friendly.
+Neutered male cats are often even-tempered and friendly.

-Female cats can also mark during heat, but not as often as unneutered tomcats.
+Female cats can also mark when they are in heat, although not as frequently as unneutered male cats.

-Although cats are more independent, they can be quite social, especially if they are socialized early on.
+Although cats are more independent, they can certainly be social, especially if they were socialized early on.

 Signs of a hangover:

-• The distance between the anus and the genital opening is greater.
+- The distance between the anus and genital opening is greater.

 Signs for cats:

-• The distance between the anus and the genital opening is smaller.
+- The distance between the anus and genital opening is smaller.

 Advantages of castration:

-Frequently asked questions about choosing between a cat and a tomcat
+Frequently asked questions about choosing between a female and a male cat

-Tomcats are generally more affectionate and people-oriented, while cats are more independent.
+Male cats are generally more affectionate and people-oriented, while female cats are more independent.

 "Can I keep two cats of different sexes?"

 Yes, that's possible.
-Both sexes often get along well, especially if they're neutered early.
+Both sexes often get along well, especially if they are neutered early.

 "What if I make the wrong choice?"

-The question "cat or tomcat?" has no general answer.
+The question "female or male cat?" cannot be answered in general terms.
 Both sexes have their own characteristics that suit different needs.

-• Tomcats are affectionate, playful and perfect for families or people who want to give a lot of attention.
+- Male cats are affectionate, playful, and perfect for families or people who want to give a lot of attention.

-• Castration plays a major role in preventing undesirable behavior such as marking.
+- Castration plays a major role in preventing unwanted behaviors such as marking.